 - Money in reserve at closing, sometimes enough to make a year’s worth of mortgage payments

-- Downpayment as much as 20 percent of purchase price
+- Downpayment of as much as 20 percent of purchase price

 Jumbo loan borrowers also usually pay a slightly higher interest rate than those available on standard mortgages.